SharePoint

 [3] Global burden of bacterial antimicrobial resistance in 2019: a systematic analysis.
 Antimicrobial Resistance Collaborators.
 Lancet 2022; https://doi.org/10.1016/ S0140-6736(21)02724-0

 Judicious prescribing of antimicrobials plays a key role in minimising the risk of misuse.
 Ensure the 4 Rights when prescribing, dispensing or administering antimicrobials to patients: Time, Dose, Duration and Antimicrobial Agent.
-Healthcare professionals (HCPs) should prioritise educating their patients on the importance of appropriate antimicrobial use, to receive recommended vaccines, and maintain good hygiene habits to prevent the spread of infections.
+Healthcare professionals should prioritise educating their patients on the importance of appropriate antimicrobial use, to receive the recommended vaccines, and maintain good hygiene habits to prevent the spread of infections.

 Download AMR material to display at your institution: